Dataset

 • Giulia Gotti

-Giulia works at Bruegel as a Research Assistant.
+Giulia was a Research analyst at Bruegel until September 2024.
 She obtained a MSc in Policy Economics at the Erasmus University in Rotterdam and a BSc in Economics at the University of Bologna.

 Before joining Bruegel, Giulia did a traineeship at the European Central Bank in the Fiscal Policies division where she worked in the Debt Sustainability Analysis team.
 Prior to that, she pursued a Schuman traineeship at the European Parliament in the Economic Governance Unit in DG IPOL.